 Intruder-resistant products are categorised under LPS 1175, which has eight different ratings.
 The higher the rating, the more protection the piece of security equipment will provide.
 To get the ideal solution to your business’s security requirements, make sure you consider the threats your business premises is likely to face and choose the equipment that suits your particular needs.

-To help you understand the certifications available, and to get the right security equipment for your requirements, here’s a breakdown of the LPCB LPS 1175 security ratings (SR).
+To help you understand the certifications available, and to get the right security equipment for your requirements, here’s a breakdown of the LPCB LPS 1175: Issue 7 security ratings.

 LPS 1175 SR1 & SR2